university-of-york/research-it-documentation/docs/source/faq/faq.rst

 I cannot connect when using the eduroam WiFi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Currently this is being worked on and we hope to have a solution soon.
-In the meantime please use a wired connection on campus or use the :doc:`University VPN </getting_started/connecting_off_campus>`.
+In the meantime please use a wired connection on campus or first connect to the :doc:`University VPN </getting_started/connecting_off_campus>`.